Last updated on August 19th, 2019 at 01:52 pm

 Banaue rice terraces

 The best way to get to Banaue is by taking the overnight bus.
-These are air conditioned and the seats are retractable so it’s quite easy to sleep during the drive.
+These are air-conditioned and the seats are retractable so it’s quite easy to sleep during the drive.
 This way you won’t waste 2 days just on commute.
-While private vans are quicker of course, they do not offer the option of travelling overnight due to safety concerns.
+While private vans are quicker, of course, they do not offer the option of traveling overnight due to safety concerns.
 If you want to read more about Banaue and get a better sense if you should take the time to visit it or not, check out our ultimate guide to the Banaue rice terraces.

 Siargao used to be strictly a surfer’s destination, but recently a new airport was opened on the island and much more people started going there.
 What they discovered is probably the best overall island experience in the Philippines.
 Siargao strikes the perfect balance between being a remote island and still offering good nightlife and adequate services to visitors.
 You get the best of both worlds there – you will feel you are on a quiet little island, but can also mix it up by going to party at night.

 Even though there aren’t too many attractions in Siargao, most people who come there usually want to stay at least 4 or 5 nights.
 The beaches are fantastic, and the favorite activity among tourists is just renting a motorbike and go exploring.
 The most popular day tour is actually not in Siargao itself but rather at the nearby island of Bucas Grande.

 Sohoton Cove in Bucas Grande is a truly beautiful location which closely resembles the scenes you’ll witness in Palawan.
 Crystal clear waters inside a hidden lagoon, followed by a trip to the stingless jellyfish lake.
 The tour offers a complete taste of nature, at one of the most authentic and undeveloped areas in the country.
 It’s simply perfect for people with an adventurous nature, who wish to explore the wilderness and uncover its secrets.